SiddiqSoft/arrp/docs/pages/api.md

 **Thread Safety:** Thread-safe.
 Protected by mutex.

+**Details:**
+- Removes all resources from the internal deque
+- All resources are destroyed
-**Note:** Any checked-out resources are NOT affected by this operation.
+- Any checked-out resources are NOT affected
+- Safe to call on an empty pool
+- This operation does not affect the capacity limit

 **Example:**
 ```cpp